 Siteimprove's system needs to collect visitor data before being able to view any Behavior Map data.
 If no visitors visit the specific page you have added to Behavior Map, then no screenshot will be generated until visitors come to your page.

 A screenshot of a page added to Behavior Map.

-When displaying the different Behavior Maps, you can choose between three overlay options: light, dark or none.
+When displaying a Behavior Map, you can choose between three overlay options: light, dark or none.
 An overlay darkens or lightens the background of the page for you to better visualize clicks or scrolls on the page.
 The choice of overlay depends on your preference.